This early article examines the words translated as "sin", "sinners", and "forgiveness of sin." Newer versions are available as separate articles:

-This article examines the words translated as "sin", "sinners", and "forgiveness of sin".
-Much of the historic use of Christ's words center translation of these concepts that really misses the mark.
-Which, some might say is a sin.
+The standard translation of these concepts really misses the mark, to borrow a phrase.
+Some might say that this mistranslation is a sin.
 This article was once part of a larger one that also included the Greek concepts translated as "good" and "evil.
 That article is here.
+That article has also been divided now into separate articles, one on "good" and another on "evil."

 Since the same root word is used for the words translated as "sin", "sinner", and "to sin," No English word is used in quite the same way.
 Though "mistake" comes closest to the idea in English, translating it is much wordier because we must say "a mistake", "a mistake maker", and "to make a mistake".
 Similarly, "failure" works but their is a confusion between the error itself and the person committing it, "a failure", "a failure (as a person)", and "to fail."